 Let the Christmas baking begin and these cookies are at the top of my list for festive treats!

 These Ginger Crinkle Cookies are oh so amazing!
-They are loaded with spicy goodness which is complemented by the molasses giving them great depth of flavor!
+They are loaded with spicy goodness which is complemented by the molasses giving them a great depth of flavor!
 Then sugary coating adds just the right amount of sweetness which balances it all out perfectly!
 Crinkle cookies are so versatile, why not try my Chocolate Christmas Crinkle Cookies, another festive winner!

 A couple of weeks ago, I tried to make chocolate crinkle cookies, but the recipe I developed was too buttery, so when I baked them the sugar melted into a sort of icing.
 I fixed the problem by using sprinkles instead, but I was determined to come up with a classic crinkle cookie that worked.

 These Spiced Ginger Crinkle Cookies were totally worth the wait!

 They are delightfully soft and chewy with those nice crisp edges, but if you’d like more of a crisp throughout ginger cookie just bake them a few minutes longer than what is in the recipe.

 Whether you are baking for a Christmas party or you’re you are looking for that perfect, festive treat to make for your friends and neighbors, I highly highly recommend trying these wonderful cookies!